-The pure form of molly has been said to have an odor similar to sweet black licorice.
-There have been reports of clandestine labs (street labs) that manufacture molly having this same smell.
+The pure form of molly is said to have an odor similar to sweet black licorice.
+There have been reports of clandestine labs (aka street labs) that manufacture molly having this same smell.

-That said, the smell of Molly can be altered in some ways.
+With that said, the smell of molly can be altered in some ways.

 Factors That Affect The Smell Of Molly (MDMA)